-Deployment Use Cases Deployment/ Enrollment Type Supplemental Document Reference Configuration Document СОВО Android Legacy managed device Section 9 Apply policies in "Table 2: Configuration Policy Rules for COBO" within the "Legacy Configuration Tables" document.
-Android Enterprise Fully managed device Apply policies in "Table 2: Configuration Policy Rules for COBO" within the "AE Configuration Tables" document.
-COPE Android Legacy managed device with Legacy Workspace Sections 8 and 10 Apply policies in "Table 1: Configuration Policy Rules for COPE" within the "Legacy Configuration Tables" document.
-Android Enterprise work profile on company-owned device Apply policies in "Table 1: Configuration Policy Rules for COPE" within the "AE Configuration Tables" document.
+Deployment Use Cases Deployment/ Enrollment Type Supplemental Document Reference Configuration Document СОВО AE Fully managed device Section 9 Configuration of COBO Apply policies in "Table1: Configuration Policy Rules for COBO" within the configuration tables document.
+COPE AE work profile on company-owned device Sections 8 Configuration of the Personal Profile and Section 10 Configuration of COPE Work Profile Apply policies in "Table 2: Configuration Policy Rules for COPE" within the "configuration table document.
+BYOD AE work profile on personal-owned device Section 10 Configuration of COPE Work Profile NA

-8. CONFIGURATION OF THE PERSONAL ENVIRONMENT
+8. CONFIGURATION OF THE PERSONAL PROFILE

 This section is not applicable for the COBO use case.
-Section 1.1 of the Overview document states that the scope of this STIG includes the COPE use case where both a Personal Environment and Work Environment are set up on Samsung Galaxy devices running Android 11.
+Section 1.1 of the Overview document states that the scope of this STIG includes the COPE use case where both a Personal Profile and Work Profile are set up on Samsung Galaxy devices running Android 12.

-DoD mobile service providers may allow users full access to the Google Play app store for the Personal Environment, including downloading and installing Google Play apps and syncing personal data on the device with personal cloud data storage accounts when ALL of the following conditions have been met:
+DoD mobile service providers may allow users access to the Google Play app store for the Personal Profile, including downloading and installing Google Play apps and syncing personal data on the device with personal cloud data storage accounts when ALL of the following conditions have been met:

-- The site Authorizing Official (AO) has approved full access to the Google Play app store for the Personal Environment, including downloading and installing Google Play apps into the Personal Environment and syncing personal data on the device with personal cloud data storage accounts1.
-Written approval must be available for any system compliance review. - The site AO has provided guidance on acceptable use and restrictions, if any, on downloading and installing personal apps and data (music, photos, etc.) in the Samsung device Personal Environment (guidance can be added to user training or the User Agreement). - Site mobile devices are configured with a technology used for data separation between work apps and data and personal apps and data that is NIAP certified. - The site Management tool is configured to restrict the download of apps from all third-party app stores. - The Management tool or user restricts the use of DoD VPN profiles within the Personal Environment. - Site mobile device users receive training on known Google Play application risks and required STIG controls that must be enabled by the user (User-Based Enforcement)2.
-See STIG requirement KNOX-11-018900 for more information.
+- The site AO has approved access to the Google Play app store for the Personal Profile, including downloading and installing Google Play apps into the Personal Profile and syncing personal data on the device with personal cloud data storage accounts.
+Written approval must be available for any system compliance review. - The site AO has provided guidance on acceptable use and restrictions, if any, on downloading and installing personal apps and data (music, photos, etc.) in the Samsung device Personal Profile (guidance can be added to user training or the User Agreement). - Site mobile devices are configured with a technology used for data separation between work apps and data and personal apps and data that is NIAP certified. - The site management tool is configured to restrict the download of apps from all third-party app stores. - The management tool or user restricts the use of DoD VPN profiles within the Personal Profile. - Site mobile device users receive training on known Google Play application risks and required STIG controls that must be enabled by the user (User-Based Enforcement).
+See STIG requirement KNOX-12-110290/KNOX-12-210290 for more information.

-This STIG assumes that all of the conditions above have been met and allows full user access to the Personal Environment.
-If the AO has not approved unrestricted use of the Personal Environment, the AO should consider implementing the appropriate policies from the "Work Environment" table in the Configuration Table document for the device.
+This STIG assumes that all of the conditions above have been met and allows full user access to the Personal Profile.
+If the AO has not approved unrestricted use of the Personal Profile, the AO should consider implementing the appropriate policies from the "Work Profile" table in the Configuration Table document for the device.

-2 UBE controls cannot be managed by the site Management tool and, therefore, must be managed by the mobile device user.
-See Configuration of COPE Workspace/Work Profile section in this document for more information.
+UBE controls cannot be managed by the site Management tool and, therefore, must be managed by the mobile device user.
+See Section 10 Configuration of COPE/BYOD Work Profile section in this document for more information.

-1 It is recommended that the AO provide guidance on types of apps that should be avoided in the Google Play app store due to known risky functions or behaviors.
+&lt;sup>5 It is recommended that the AO provide guidance on types of apps that should be avoided in the Google Play app store due to known risky functions or behaviors.

-SS Android OS 11 with Knox 3.x Supplemental Procedures, V1R1 $20\ \text{November}\ 2020$
+Samsung Android OS 12 with Knox 3.x Supplemental Procedures, V1R1 15 December 2021